-Google doesn’t just have an advantage in pricing on its hands, but it also has the best designed Wifi units and the easiest setup of any offering.
-Each Google Wifi unit, a tiny, unassuming cylinder with a simple white LED band in its center, is capable of the same functionality.
+Google not only has an edge in pricing on its hands, but it also has the sleekest designed Wi-Fi units and possibly the easiest setup of any offering.
+Each Google Wifi unit, a simple, little cylinder with a white LED band in its center, delivers the same capability.

-This means that any Google Wifi unit can function as the core ‘router’ of the system, while the others can spread wired internet (which is beamed to the unit wirelessly) with their included Ethernet ports as well as wireless internet.
+This means that any Google Wifi unit can act as the core ‘router’ of the system, while the others can extend the wired signal, sent to the unit wirelessly, with their included Ethernet ports as well as wireless internet.
 All three units are powered through USB-C.

-Setup is as smooth as the Google Wifi’s design – using a free Android or iOS app to oversee the entire process.
-WE’re not going to go into detail about every step of the procedure, but the Google Wifi App will configure your network by first scanning the QR codes on the Wifi point connected to your modem or gateway.
+Setup is also completely smooth, just like the Google Wifi’s hardware design – using a free iOS or Android app to facilitate the whole process.
+We’re not going to dig into the nitty gritty of the process, but the Google Wifi App will allow you to configure your network by first scanning the QR codes on the Wi-Fi point connected to your modem or gateway.

-Then, the app will ask you to name your network and set a password, then pair the additional Wifi points – also by scanning their QR codes, then you’ll be able to label them in the app for reference.
-Again, it takes just a moment for the initial Google Wifi node to recognize the Wifi Points and for them to start to work.
+The app will then ask you to give your new network a name and set a password, then pair any supplementary Wi-Fi points you have, by scanning their QR codes – you’ll then be able to name individual nodes in the app.
+Again, it only takes a short time for the first Google Wifi node to recognize additional nodes and for them to start working.

-But, you’re not going to get the same depth of access as even Netgear Orbi provides, so no band switching for you.
-However, Google Wifi handles this in the background automatically.
+You are not going to get the same depth of access as even Netgear Orbi offers, so band switching isn’t a choice.
+However, Google Wifi does handle this behind the scenes automatically.

-However, the Google Wifi app features more useful settings, like constant monitoring of your network, its points and the devices connected to it.
-The app has an included internet speed test, like Ookla’s a mesh test that measures the health of your Points’ connections, along with a Wi-Fi test that measures your connection strength from within the network.
+The Google Wifi app does provide more useful settings, like continuous monitoring of your network, as well as the points and devices connected to it.
+The app has an included internet speed test as well, like Ookla’s mesh test that measures the health of your Points’ connections, alongside a Wi-Fi test that measures your connection strength from within the network.